apache/incubator-heron/website/content/docs/operators/deployment/schedulers/local.md

 config file.

 * `heron.class.scheduler` --- Indicates the class to be loaded for local scheduler.
-Set this to `com.twitter.heron.scheduler.local.LocalScheduler`
+Set this to `org.apache.heron.scheduler.local.LocalScheduler`

 * `heron.class.launcher` --- Specifies the class to be loaded for launching topologies.
-Set this to `com.twitter.heron.scheduler.local.LocalLauncher`
+Set this to `org.apache.heron.scheduler.local.LocalLauncher`

 * `heron.scheduler.local.working.directory` --- Provides the working
 directory for topology.
 The working directory is essentially a scratch pad where